 The word "catechism" is taken from one of the New Testament words for "teach" or "instruct" (Luke 1.4).
 When we use the word "catechism" today we are usually referring to the core teachings of the Christian faith.
 Jesus said to make disciples "baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all things I have commanded you..."
 (Matthew 28.19-20).
 Dr. Benjamin Rush, one of the youngest signers of the Declaration of Independence, wrote “There is a peculiar aptitude in the minds of children for religious knowledge.”
 Jesus, Himself said, “Let the little children come unto Me” (Mark 10.14).

 Ideally this instruction begins at home, but it also continues in the church and school.
 Our instructions for youth begin in Sunday School, Christian Day School, and midweek classes (for children who do not attend our school).

 Tuesday Evenings 7:00 - 8:30 p.m. in the Lower Level

-This class is for 5th and 6th grade students not attending Good Shepherd Lutheran School.
+This class is for 3rd and 4th grade students and 5th and 6th grade students not attending Good Shepherd Lutheran School.
 In this class we teach all the major Bible stories of the Old and New Testament.
 This class is required before beginning 7th and 8th grade confirmation class.
 For more information contact

 7th and 8th Grade Catechism